 Opinions differ about the safety of travelers in Sierra Leone.
 According to official government warnings, it's a crime-riddled, corrupt and dangerously un-regulated country.
-Some travel bloggers disagree, saying Sierra Leone is one of the friendliest places in West Africa with the most beautiful beaches.
+However, many travel bloggers disagree, saying Sierra Leone is one of the friendliest places in West Africa known for its beautiful beaches.

 The truth is, it's a bit of both, and your view of the country will be determined by your own personal experience.

 The U.S. Department of State says to “Exercise Increased Caution” and the Australian, Irish and Canadian Government’s advice to their citizens is to “Exercise a high degree of caution”.
 Check with your Government’s travel advisory for the most up to date information.

 Sierra Leone is one of the world’s poorest nations and experienced a civil war between 1991 and 2002.
 Economic development is still slow, and where poverty exists, inevitably so do high levels of petty crime such as pickpocketing and theft.

 Sierra Leone is an adventurous rather than a traditional holiday destination.
 This may change in the future as conditions improve and the rest of the world wakes up to Sierra Leone's stunning beauty.
 Those who visit now are generally rewarded with warm hospitality and an almost tourist-free experience.

 When traveling, take the phone numbers of anybody you think may be useful or helpful, including drivers, hotel workers, or government officials.
 People are usually happy to help and most problems can be fixed with a simple phone call.
 The most common cause of issues is cultural misunderstandings: try not to get worked up or angry as that can spiral into confrontation.